 As events happen, the COS list will continue to grow, burying the alarms that may require attention.
 For instance, if an alarm triggers in the middle of the night and hasn't cleared when you return to the office.
 Finding that alarm costs both time and money.

 T/Mon combines the active alarms from this list into a "standing alarm" window.
 The standing alarm window is a quick, clear way to get a picture of where your attention should be.
 You can still acknowledge the change of state events.
 However, the only way to get something off the standing alarm list is to fix the problem.

-When T/Mon sees a "clear" message, it will eliminate it from the standing list automatically.
-This allows operators to see exactly which alarms are standing at any given time.
-This is especially valuable during shift changes or when you return to your management console after being distracted.
+When the problem is addressed and the T/Mon sees a "clear" message, it will remove the alarm from the standing list automatically.
+This allows operators to see exactly which alarms require attention at any given time.
+The value of the standing alarm view stands out during shift changes or when you return to your management console after being distracted.

 T/Mon's convenient window view also allows operators to clear alarms as they are being attended to, or silence alarms for any specified period.
-This includes the silencing of nuisance alarms thus eliminating repeat notifications of unimportant events that regularly trigger alarms.
+This includes the silencing of nuisance alarms thus getting rid of repeat notifications of unimportant events that regularly trigger alarms.
 This T/Mon feature is useful when performing installations or repairs, as it will prevent needless notifications that can cause operators to ignore more critical alarm messages.

 There's also the T/GFX map view, where your inbound alarms (both SNMP and other protocols) are shown on a geographic map of your network.
-You can zoom in.
-You can zoom out.
-You can drill down from region to city to building to rack with ease.
+T/GFX allows you to zoom in and out, enabling you to drill down from region to city to building to rack with ease.

 With T/Mon, alarm notifications can be sent automatically through SMS or email.
 This is great for in-the-field notifications.
 When you can get notifications on your phone without returning to the office, you dramatically boost your efficiency.